5/8/2025

 Analyst, Raymond James

-Great, thanks very much for those clarifications.
+Great.
+Thanks very much for those clarifications.
 Very helpful.

 speaker

-Mitchell Craft
+Mitchell Krebs

-No, thanks for the questions Brian.
+No, thanks for the questions, Brian.

 speaker